 How to enter

 Interested firms must submit a pitch document.
-The pitch should briefly seek to answer three questions.
+All awards pitches (except for the five innovation award categories) should briefly seek to answer the following three questions.
 Each has a word limit:

 - How do you meet the industry's needs in this category?
 (600 words)